SemihTemur/TodoList/README.md

 Project: Todo List Application (TypeScript)

 This is a simple yet functional Todo List application built using HTML, CSS, JavaScript, React, and TypeScript.
-Users can add, mark as complete, and remove tasks from their to-do list.
+Users can add, and remove tasks from their to-do list.

 Features:
 Add New Tasks: Users can easily add new tasks to the list.